arbowl/beacon-hill-compliance-tracker/README.md

 The purpose of having an "incomplete" status is to highlight nearly-compliant bills for developers to hone in on potential errors stopping a bill from being recognized as compliant.
 However, it's trivial for dashboards to reinterpret the information gathered by this tool as is appropriate.

 I used "Unknown" in development because the final status of the bill is presently unknown.
-Others have suggested "Monitoring", "Pending", or "Provisional" instead, so user-facing applications may choose to relabel it as such for clarity.
+Others have suggested "Monitoring", "Pending", or "Provisional" instead, so user-facing applications may choose to relabel it like that instead.

 ## Quick Start